ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 That's the kill chain.
 That's how I went from zero access to Domain Admin.

 Weak passwords on IT accounts are a tale as old as Active Directory itself—whether it's lax password policies, no enforcement of complexity, or a lack of a blocklist allowing users to create common passwords such as `Spring2026!`.
 Disabled accounts are equally common—former employees, old service accounts, relics of migrations past.
 But when a weak helpdesk credential has control over a forgotten privileged account?
-That's not two findings.
-That's a domain compromise waiting to happen.
+That's domain compromise waiting to happen.

 All screenshots in this blog were recreated in a local lab to simulate the attack.